 Edinburgh’s Castle History

-Archeological excavations have revealed that the occupation of the castle goes back to the Bronze Age.
-Researches suggest that it was a fort built for the Votadini tribe.
-The castle continued to be a remarkable place for the city serving as a fortress, royal residence, and later as a prison till the 15th century.
+Archaeological excavations indicate that the site of Edinburgh Castle has been occupied since the Bronze Age.
+Research suggests it was initially a fort belonging to the Votadini tribe.
+The castle continued to be a significant site for the city, serving as a fortress, royal residence, and later a prison until the 15th century.

-During the reign of Saint Margaret of Scotland from 1070 to her death in 1093, the Norman chapel was built at the Edinburgh Castle.
+During the reign of Saint Margaret of Scotland from 1070 to her death in 1093, the Norman Chapel was built at Edinburgh Castle.
 Saint Margret was the second wife of Malcolm III.
 She was devoted to spreading Roman Catholicism in her kingdom.
 Today, her chapel is considered the oldest original part of the fortress.
-Her son, David I of Scotland built the private chapel around 1130.
+Her son, David I of Scotland, built the private chapel around 1130.

-Unfortunately, many of the previously mentioned additions to the castle were destructed and only their ruins remained.
+Unfortunately, many of the previously mentioned additions to the castle were destroyed, and only their ruins remained.
 Most of the castle’s buildings that we see today date back to the reign of James IV of Scotland from 1488 to 1513.
-Near the former site of Davide’s Tower, you can find The Crown Square which was previously known as the Grand Parade; created by James III of Scotland who reigned from 1460 to 1488.
-It still survived serving as a courtyard.
+Near the former site of Davide’s Tower, you can find The Crown Square, which was previously known as the Grand Parade, created by James III of Scotland, who reigned from 1460 to 1488.
+It still survived, serving as a courtyard.

 Edinburgh Castle during the Early Modern Era